-Dr. Dejun Tony Kong is an Assistant Professor of Management in the Bauer College of Business at the University of Houston.
-Prior to joining the Bauer College, he was an Assistant Professor of Leadership Studies and Management at the University of Richmond (Virginia).
+Dr. Dejun Tony Kong is an Associate Professor and the Ph.D.
+Coordinator in the Department of Management and Leadership at the University of Houston's Bauer College of Business.
 He is interested in how to help people be more trustworthy, productive, cooperative, and proactive.
-His research largely focuses on (1) trust/distrust and trustworthiness factors (ability/competence, benevolence/motives, and integrity/ethics) in various contexts such as negotiations, leadership, teams, and cross-cultural psychology/management; (2) positive organizational behavior (e.g., gratitude, humor, passion, mindfulness, emotional intelligence, resilience, strengths); and (3) workplace diversity.
+His research largely focuses on (1) trust in intra- and intercultural contexts of negotiations, leadership, teams, and other social interactions.; (2) positive organizational behavior (e.g., gratitude, humor, passion, mindfulness, emotional intelligence, resilience, strengths); and (3) workplace diversity.
 His papers were published by the Academy of Management Journal, Journal of Applied Psychology, Journal of Cross-Cultural Psychology, Journal of Experimental Social Psychology, Journal of Occupational Health Psychology, Journal of Vocational Behavior, Journal of World Business, Organizational Behavior and Human Decision Processes, and other academic journals as well as various books on leadership and negotiations.
 His book "Leading through Conflict: Into the Fray" (co-edited with Dr. Don Forsyth) was published by Palgrave Macmillan in 2016.